 Ephemeral cloud infrastructure makes threat modeling expensive and cumbersome.
 Cloud access control solutions limit employees’ access but are not capable to to detect unauthorized access of cloud applications through the use of compromised credentials.
 Thus, manual forensic methods are not scalable given the tremendous cloud usage increase and threats arising.

 API-based CASB is capable to consolidate multiple types of enterprise security policy enforcement, including:

 - Malware and Ransomware detection and prevention.

-And more importantly, API-based CASB is capable to integrate directly with numerous cloud applications without requiring a gateway and is well suited for collaboration tools from users in any location.
+And more importantly, API-based CASB can integrate directly with numerous cloud applications without requiring a gateway.
+This feature makes it well-suited for collaboration tools used by users in any location.

 Shadow IT Risk Assessment

 Unsanctioned cloud applications increasing cyber risks: Shadow IT is not always about users accessing the risky cloud applications.
-Instead business departments very often adapt cloud apps for legitimate reasons but neglect to let the IT and security team members know.
+Instead, business departments very often adopt cloud apps for legitimate reasons but neglect to let the IT and security team members know.
 Thus, getting visibility is a primary data protection requirement.

 As the “big” CSP vendors are slow to provide cloud access security mechanisms CASB is the solution that can help you extend your DLP policies to the cloud by: